Prester John was a fabled king who medieval chroniclers imagined ruled lands in the East or in deepest Africa (most likely Ethiopia).

-There were all sorts of fantastical ideas about this never seen monarch.
-His wealth was fabulous and he was descended from the Magi, the wise man who had showered gifts on the baby Jesus.
-His kingdom was made up of the lands once ruled by the Magi.
+There were all sorts of fantastical ideas about this illusory monarch.
+His wealth was fabulous.
+He was descended from the Magi, the wise man who had showered gifts on the baby Jesus.

 Prester John had discovered the fountain of youth and had a mirror through which he could see events happening at any place in his kingdom.

-Reports of his existence first emerged during the Crusades when Christian Europe stormed into the Middle East.
+Reports of his existence first emerged during the Crusades after Christian Europe had stormed into the Middle East.
 Bishop Hugh of Gebal (modern Jbail in Lebanon) wowed the papal court at Viterbo in 1145 with stories of this Christian ruler.

 As recorded by Bishop Otto of Freising in Germany, Prester John was said to have defeated the Muslim emirs of Persia and might have taken Jerusalem if he had been able to cross the mighty Tigris river.
 There were then confused tales about the Mongols and their wars with Persia and how Prester John might have been involved.